Quantization for Matrix MultiplicationPart 2 of 4

 1. Recap: The Objective

-Recall our goal: given matrices A,BRnA, B \in \mathbb{R}^n (treating them as vectors for inner product), we want to compress each to nRnR bits and reconstruct their inner product ATBA^T B.
+Recall our goal: given matrices $A, B \in \mathbb{R}^n$ (treating them as vectors for inner product), we want to compress each to $nR$ bits and reconstruct their inner product $A^T B$.

 Distortion measure: D=1nE[(ATBC^)2]D = \frac{1}{n} \mathbb{E}\left[(A^T B - \hat{C})^2\right]